 Au pairs can help with essentially any task that is part of caring for your kids.

 Additionally, this arrangement allows au pairs to provide more flexible scheduling options.
 Most nannies keep a set schedule.
 Daycares typically operate around business hours, and often charge fees for late pickups.
-Au pairs have the ongoing flexibility to provide up to 45 hours of childcare each week, or up to 10 hours per day.
+Au pairs have the ongoing flexibility to provide live-in childcare each week on a schedule you both agree upon.

 Many children benefit from the low adult-to-child ratio that au pairs provide.
 Daycare programs tend to have a much higher number of children than adults.
 This is an environment that some kids may enjoy, but it can be stressful for others.
 Particularly for young children and children with exceptionalities, it can be helpful to have a supportive caregiver available for them.

 Hiring an au pair also means guaranteeing that your child's caregiver meets established guidelines.
 Childcare providers like nannies have little to no regulations, and daycare centers follow guidelines that vary significantly between states.
 On the other hand, au pairs are required to meet strict regulations set by the United States Department of State.

 In addition to these regulations, here at AuPairCare, we have our own guidelines that we require all au pairs to meet.
 When a family chooses to hire an au pair, these criteria ensure they are paired with the perfect caregiver.

 The relationship that au pairs form with their host families is another compelling factor for many parents when they hire an au pair.
 Nannies, daycares, and many other caregivers maintain a professional working relationship with the households they provide care for.
 In contrast, au pairs often develop more close-knit relationships with their host family.

 Kids learn everything from self-esteem to cultural values from their caregivers.
 Having a network of strong bonds and connections helps children develop an identity and learn about their world.
 Au pairs become another connection that kids can rely on for guidance and support.